iatambe/PCMLAI-Capstone-EDA/README.md

 **Indraneel Tambe**

 #### Executive summary
-I'd like to experiment with some different ML models and cmopare their performance in detecting diagnostic conditions ECG (electrocardiogram) signals to diagnose heart conditions based on the ECG signal morphology.
+I'd like to experiment with some different ML models and compare their performance in detecting diagnostic conditions ECG (electrocardiogram) signals to diagnose heart conditions based on the ECG signal morphology.
 Specifically, in the full capstone project I'll be experimenting with different classification heads on top of a basic 1D CNN-based model that I train from scratch in this EDA assignment.

 #### Research Question
 What kinds of design choices for simple classifier models lead to the best results when working with the PTB-XL dataset (specifically their diagnostic superclasses)?
 Specifically, after training a deep model consisting of a feature extractor followed by a dense classifier head, we will try piping the feature extractor into various non-deep ML models and see how they compare to the original "fully deep" model.